adabru/sciter-starter/Readme.md

 ## IDE

 The template works without any IDE, i.e. just with a text editor.
 Though, for debugging, code hints and "go to definition" IDE settings are needed.
-You can specify an IDE during template initialization, but currently only vscode is supported.
+You can specify an IDE during template initialization, currently only vscode is supported.
+Of course you can setup your own IDE.
+The file `Tupfile` can give you hints on which settings to apply.

 ## About